MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/show-table-mirroring-operations-failures.md

 ## Permissions

-You must have at least Database User, Database Viewer, or Database Monitor permissions to run this command.
+You must have at least Database User, Database Viewer, Database Monitor, or Database Admin permissions to run this command.
 For more information, see [role-based access control](../access-control/role-based-access-control.md).

 ## Syntax